GloryOyinkansola/Customer-Churn/README.md

 # Customer-Churn

-An algorithm that Predictd which customer is likely to leave a bank.
-Specific campaigns can then be targeted to this set of people to retain them
+An algorithm that predicts which customer is likely to leave a bank.
+Specific campaigns can then be targeted to this set of people to retain them.